nmelnick/elementary-freebsd/README.md

 package.
 If you're itching to get started:

 * Make sure you have the latest lang/vala port installed
+* Run link.sh to link each project into the ports tree, or copy the contents into your ports tree
+* Install the metaport in x11-wm/elementary OR
 * Install each port by going into each directory and performing a `sudo make install clean`
 * You may now run applications from your current DE of choice.
 I started with